ParkItLikeItsHot/park-it-like-its-hot/README.md

 - run `npm run dev` to start the vite dev server
 - run `python -m flask --app backend/backend.py --debug run` to start the flask app

-NOTE: When working on the frontend i recomend you use the vite dev server as it comes with some nice features including hot reloading.
-If you do this however, you'll need to start the backend seperately.
+NOTE: When working on the frontend i recommend you use the vite dev server as it comes with some nice features including hot reloading.
+If you do this however, you'll need to start the backend separately.